 When you open your home shopping mail order catalogue with a credit facility you will offered a Credit limit.

-This is the maximum you can borrow from your Catalogue company at this time.
+This Credit limit is the maximum amount of Credit (or money) you can owe your Catalogue company at this time.

 You can wait until your Catalogue Credit Limit increases.

-Usually, Customers who place orders with their Catalogue will find their Credit limit increases a lot faster than those who don't use their catalogue account often.
+More often that not, customers who place orders with their Catalogue company will find credit limit increases faster than those who don't place orders.

 Catalogue companies will often increase customers credit limits when a customer has been with them for a few months and is making payments on time.

 Catalogue companies like to see activity, However, We are not saying buy as much as you can just to try and get your Credit limit increased

 Instead, try placing an order with your Catalogue and make sure you are keeping up with the repayments on time, this will give you the best opportunity to get Credit Limit Increases